 for a week of observing under some of the darkest and most stunning night skies in the world!

-The next OzSky Star Safaris to Australia are in April and October, 2018.
+The next OzSky Star Safaris to Australia are in October 2018 and April 2019.

 We meet in Sydney and then head out to our dark site for seven nights under the pristine Southern Skies.